nastiatikk/magnifik/examples.md

 ---
-layout: modules
+layout: base
-title: Mobify.js Bellows Module Examples
+title: Mobify.js Magnifik Module Examples
 description:
     See examples of the Mobify.js expanding bellows module in action, including the sample code snippets.